Nuel-EN/Capstone-Project-/progress/capstone_protocol.md

 ### **11. Wednesday 07.12.2022**
 - exploring job title column
-- catagoring the job titles into data analyst, data scienist, data science analyst and so on...
+- categoring the job titles into data analyst, data scienist, data science analyst and so on...
 - exploring job discription column, extracting soft skills and hard skills out of job discription column
 ### **12. Thursday 08.12.2022**
 - Working on keywords search